darkowlzz/olm-bundle/README.md

 This will read the manifests from `manifestsDir` and write it to the `outputDir` and create a pull request with the changes.

-2. When the source bundle manifest is in a different repo, set the action inputs `operatorRepo`, `operatorBranch` and `operatorManifestsDir` as shown
+2. When the source bundle manifests is in a different repo, set the action inputs `operatorRepo`, `operatorBranch` and `operatorManifestsDir` as shown
    below: